 My recently finished PhD thesis was titled: When timber production comes out of the woods: Post-forestry states in wood and forest socio-ecological systems.
 It analysed global shifts in forestry to post-forestry conditions in forest ecosystem management and wood production systems.

 My research interests are in understanding social change in complex adaptive socio-ecological resource use systems.
-I am an interdisciplinary researcher with academic focus in political economy, geography, and science and technology studies.
+I am an interdisciplinary researcher with academic focus in political economy, trans-disciplinary geography, and science and technology studies.

 Prior to academia I had nearly twenty years’ experience as a designer, planner, facilitator and analyst working with landscapes, nature conservation and natural resource management.